 Plan Adhesives Around End Use

 While you may think squeezable packaging may need stronger glue than less hands-on packaging, MDOs typically use less adhesive than common label materials.
 The reason for using less adhesive is because MDO films are thinner than other options.
 Less adhesive makes it so adhesive won’t ooze out as people squeeze the container.

 While squeezable labels don’t need higher performance adhesives than typical materials, that doesn’t mean that you don’t need to consider other adhesive factors.
 For one, you’ll want to figure out which adhesive is best for your container.
 Squeezable plastic containers can vary in surface energy, so certain materials may need a stronger adhesive than others.
 In addition, curved surfaces generally require a stronger adhesive than flat ones.
 The stretched out fibers of an MDO will help prevent the need to peel back.

 You’ll also want to plan ahead for your applicating environment and end use.
 If your labels will need to deal with wet surfaces, extreme temperatures, UV light, or potential contamination, you may need to use a certain adhesive to accommodate those conditions and prevent label failure.

 Invest in Squeezable Labels that Conform to Your Needs

 If your containers are made to squeeze, it’s time to look for the best, most cost-effective labels for your products.
 At Blue Label, we’ll work with you to determine a labeling solution that both looks great and performs under pressure.
-From identifying the perfect adhesive to uncovering new ways to make your design shine, we can help your products stand out among the competition.
+From identifying the perfect label adhesive to uncovering new ways to make your label design shine, we can help your products stand out among the competition.

 Ready to invest in a new batch of labels?
 Contact us today to talk to one of our experts about your project or request some label sample to check out materials for yourself.